aws-neuron/aws-neuron-samples/torch-neuron/README.md

-# PyTorch Neuron Samples for AWS Inferentia
+# PyTorch Neuron (torch-neuron) Samples for AWS Inf1

 This directory contains Jupyter notebooks that demonstrate model compilation and inference using PyTorch Neuron for a variety of popular deep learning models.
 These samples can be run on [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) (inf1 instances) using [Amazon SageMaker](https://aws.amazon.com/sagemaker) or [Amazon EC2](https://aws.amazon.com/ec2/).